firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 LIMIT 50 OFFSET 50;
 ```

-This command loads rows 51 through 100 from the file.
+This command reads all the files in the specified directory and then applies the offset and limit clause.
+As long as all source files combined have at least 100 rows, the result set will have exactly 50 rows.

 # Examples